 Residence permits - statistics on first permits issued during the year

-This article presents European Union (EU) statistics on first residence permits issued to non-EU citizens during each reference year (in other words, detailing the flow of migrants).
+This article presents European Union (EU) statistics on first residence permits issued to non-EU citizens during each reference year.
 Data are based on the regulatory framework provided by Article 6 of Regulation (EC) No 862/2007 on migration and international protection statistics.
-Note that there is a complementary article providing information on statistics on the stock of valid residence permits held at the end of the year by migrants from non-member countries living in the EU.
+Note that there is a complementary article providing information on statistics on the stock of valid residence permits held at the end of the year by migrants from non-EU member countries living in the EU.

 The development of the number of residence permits in individual EU Member States reflects the diversity of national migration systems and the impact of European immigration policy.
 Other factors, such as the characteristics of nationals of non-member countries, legal frameworks and the characteristics of countries involved in the immigration process — such as their geographical proximity or language ties — can also be important.

 National administrative registers and databases are the main sources for these statistics.

 The Covid 19 pandemic affected the flows of residence permits in 2020.
 Indeed, after 7 years of consecutive annual increases between 2012 and 2019, the number of first permits issued in the EU in 2020 dropped by 24% compared with 2019, from almost 3 million to 2.2 million.
 Several countries completely closed their borders for months and most of them enforced severe travel restrictions which resulted in an overall drop of first permits delivered. (see Figure 1).